syl20bnr/nose.el/README.md

 This fork:
 - brings Windows compatibility.
 - calls python with an inline script to launch nose.

-I also plan to make it work with test suites (available via `easy_install nose-fixes`).
+- can launch test suites (require to install the nose fixes via `easy_install nose-fixes`)

 Install
 -------